israransaridev/vedalingo-legal/README.md

-# vedalingo-legal
+# Vedalingo Legal

-Legal documents for the Vedalingo mobile app, including the Privacy Policy and Terms &amp; Conditions.
+This repository contains the public legal documents for the Vedalingo mobile application, including:

+- Privacy Policy
+- Terms & Conditions

+These documents are hosted via GitHub Pages for public access as required by Google Play Store and other platforms.